nSheffield/VTWebhook/README.md

 # Contact:
 Join the [Retro Engine Modding Discord Server](https://dc.railgun.works/retroengine) for any extra questions you may need to know about the decompilation or modding it.

+just reminding you all I still have access to this